tltx/swc_usb/readme.md

 Q: Does it have all the swc transfer features that Ucon64 has?

 A: No, It can send ROM files, send SRAM, fetch SRAM.
 If there is interest in some other feature I might add it.

+Q: Which variants of the Super Wild Card is supported?

+A: I think it works on all but I have tested it on: Super Magicom (MS-3201), Super Wild Card (SMS3201), Super Wild Card DX (SWC3201)

 Atmega32u4 pin mapping to the D-Sub